aprs434/aprs434.github.io/README.md

 $$DR = R_b =  \frac{BW}{2^{SF}} \cdot SF \cdot \frac{4}{4 + CR} = \frac{125\,000}{2^{12}} \cdot 12 \cdot \frac{4}{5} \approx 293\,\text{bits/s} \approx 36.6\,\text{byte/s}$$

+Above LoRa parameters are adequate for sending geolocation frames.

+However, sending even length and character set limited text messages with SF12 would tremendously increase airtime and quickly congest the LoRa channel.
+Therefore, **one should seriously consider switching from SF12 to SF11,** effectively doubling the data rate.

+This would not only prevent channel congestion; It also saves 50% on airtime and batteries.
+Most importantly, it would leave more room for text messaging.
+The range penalty from switching from SF12 to SF11 would in most circumstances not be too bad at all.

 Finally, it was observed that amateur radio predominantly employs the LoRa sync word ''.

-For an in depth tutorial series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).
+> For an in depth tutorial series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

-Upon succesful demonstration of its merits, below LoRa frame compression procedures will be formally proposed as an extension to the APRS standard.
+Upon succesful demonstration of its merits, below LoRa frame compression algorithms **will be formally proposed as an extension to the APRS standard:**

 ## Proposed Compression for LoRa Geolocation Frames